ParadigmFoundation/kosu-monorepo/packages/kosu-system-contracts/docs/ValidatorRegistry.md

 # ValidatorRegistry

-ValidatorRegsitry is a modified token-curated registry that enables curation of validator listings.
+Stores registry of validator listings and provides functionality to curate through proposals and challenges.

 ## Contents